Craft beer is a huge market. Beer reviews from fellow beer drinkers help customers navigate it.

 There are far too many beers and breweries to conduct any kind of broad analysis at that level - so the focus will be on beer styles, of which BeerAdvocate lists about 100.

-BeerAdvocate.com was scraped for a sample of beer reviews, resulting in a dataset of 31,550 beers and their brewery, beer style, ABV, total numerical ratings, number of text reviews, and a sample of review text.
+A sample of beer reviews were collected from BeerAdvocate.com, resulting in a dataset of 31,550 beers and their brewery, beer style, ABV, total numerical ratings, number of text reviews, and a sample of review text.
 Review text was gathered only for beers with at least 5 text reviews.
 A minimum of 2000 characters of review text were collected for those beers, with total length ranging from 2000 to 5000 characters.

 What are the most characteristic words for each style?